-The town now known as Walton, in the southeastern corner of Boone County, may have been founded in the mid 1790s.
+On April 1, 1785 Levi Todd and his heirs were granted 598 acres in northern Fayette County (now Boone County), Kentucky.
 On December 1, 1801 Levi and Jane Todd of Fayette County sold 300 acres on the "main road from George Town to Cincinnati" to Archibald and Lucy Reid.
 Archibald Reid was licensed to run a tavern in "his house" as recorded by Boone County about 1803, just north of what is now the City of Walton.
 He is credited with founding the county’s first distillery five years later as well as becoming one of Boone County’s first justices in 1799.

 On February 22, 1806, the Reids' sold 200 acres of the land for $1,500 to Caleb Summers.
 On that same day or next, Summers took out two mortgages with Thomas Kennady.
 Payment on these mortgages included both money and 'merchantable whiskey'.
 Summers was apparently a distiller of commercial whiskey.
 It is possible that he had taken over Reid's distillery mentioned above.

 By the summer of 1808, Summers had defaulted on his mortgages and Reid took him to court.
 The 200 acres was sold at auction on June 27, 1808 when Thomas Kennady (the mortgage holder) bought the property for $414.12 (Deed Book B, p 153)